Possession of Marijuana

 A person found guilty of marijuana possession for a second or third time can expect a prison sentence.

 Medical marijuana was recently legalized, so there are a few cases in which possession is legal.
 To possess medical marijuana, a person must have an identification card, and he or she is not permitted to have more than 2.5 ounces at any given time.
-Possession of more than 2.5 ounces is interpreted as intention to distribute, which is illegal, regardless of one’s medical status.
+Possession of more than 2.5 ounces is interpreted as intention to distribute drugs in Phoenix, which is illegal, regardless of one’s medical status.
 If the card holder is permitted to grow marijuana for his or her own use, he or she may have no more than 12 plants.

 Medical marijuana is prescribed to treat cancer, glaucoma, HIV, AIDS, Alzheimer’s disease, hepatitis C, amyotrophic lateral sclerosis, and Crohn’s disease.
 It also can be used to treat chronic conditions not related to these illnesses, such as seizures, nausea, epilepsy, and muscle spasms.

 In some situations, a designated caregiver is assigned to a patient in need of medical marijuana.
 The caregiver is allowed to give the patient their medicine, but there are guidelines.
 The person must not have been convicted of a felony, be at least 21 years old, and cannot be given money by the patient for his or her services.
 The caregiver is instead compensated by the government.

 Being allowed medical marijuana doesn’t mean one can bring the drug anywhere.
 A person may not possess or use marijuana on school property, on a school bus, or near a prison.
 Smoking or using marijuana on public transportation or any public place is not permitted.